jcwherington/membership-portal-v2/README.md

-# HYP Membership Portal
+# Membership Portal

-The HYP membership portal is a static web app built to manage membership data and new member applications.
+The membership portal is a static web app built to manage membership data and new member applications.
 The project is built using Typescript and [Next.js](https://nextjs.org/), A [React](https://react.dev/) based framework for full stack web applications.
-This project makes up the frontend portion of the HYP Membership Platform.
-The backend portion which this app interfaces with is the [membership api](https://github.com/hyp-admin/membership-api).
+This project makes up the frontend portion of the Membership Platform.
+The backend portion which this app interfaces with is the [membership api](https://github.com/JakeHerington/membership-api).
 More information about the api can be found in that projects README.

 The application is deployed as an AWS S3 static website.
-A guide on accessing AWS and managing our AWS resources can be found in the [Membership Platform Overview & User Guide](https://docs.google.com/document/d/13KspsvrRANksA_iWkb91knpWMdOuwDMPY5Ottvcl85o/edit?usp=sharing).
-Login credentials are injected into the application via environmnent variables at build time and up to date credentials should be stored in HYP password manager.
+Login credentials are injected into the application via environmnent variables at build time and up to date credentials should be stored in a password manager.
 More information on how to change credentials can be found in the Environment Variables section.

 ## Getting Started